ISW

 Fire detection with flame detectors.
 First sponsor and fire extinguisher.

-- Photo and film recordings
+Photo and film recordings

-- Military and police badges
+private paramilitary equipment - military and police badges of any origin

 This video was designed for extras and actors handling weapons on the film set!